DracoBlue/node-facebook-client/README.md

         //
     });

-The parameter `method` can be omited and is 'GET' in this case.
+The parameter `method` can be omitted and is 'GET' in this case.

 ## Rest API